mantoshkumar1/repast_hpc/README.txt

 *******  How to use the system *******
 1. How to fetch the code
 2. How to build the system
-3. How to setup system according to your local system
-4. How to execute the program
+3. How to execute the program
 *************************************
 **************************************************************************************